Wednesday, August 20, 2008

 Wal Basses Naturally Club found on Yahoo which unites the community of Wal Bass players worldwide.

-The official Wal Bass website which was owned and operated by Steve Chesney on his time and dime has finally closed as of August '07.
-This was without a doubt the best single online resource for Wal information, including great pictures, lots of sound clips of Wals in action and great links.
-Steve's selfless efforts in creating and maintaining the website were truly appreciated by all Wal aficionados, myself included.
+The semi-official Wal Bass website, which was owned and operated by Steve Chesney on his time and dime, closed as of August '07.
+This was the only reliable source of Wal information for a number of years.
 Sincere thanks Steve and best wishes for all of your future endeavours.

 Wal Model Timeline